Model (art): Modeling for individual artists

 In non-academic settings, models may pose as requested by artists within the limits of the law and their own comfort, including work that requires physical contact with other models, the artist, or the public.
-French artist Yves Klein applied paint to models' bodies which were then pressed into or dragged across canvas both as performance art and as painting technique.
+French artist Yves Klein applied paint to models' bodies which were then pressed into or dragged across canvas both as performance art and as a painting technique.
 In 2010 at the Museum of Modern Art, a retrospective of the work of Marina Abramović included two nude models, male and female, standing in a narrow doorway through which visitors passed, replicating a work performed by the artist and a partner in 1977.

 Models who work for individual artists in a private studio tend to observe art school norms in order to maintain the definition of modeling as serious artistic work.
 However, there are no longer strict rules, so a more informal working relationship may be established over time.
 This may include not undressing in another room, or not wearing a robe during breaks.
 In addition, silence is no longer necessary if the artist is comfortable working and conversing with the model.
 A more collegial relationship may develop where artist and model feel that they are collaborating.
 However, in a private studio environment, with an artist on a deadline or with commission guidelines, stricter work standards may apply regarding punctuality and holding longer, more demanding poses, but also higher rates of pay.
 However, private studio work is rare outside of major cities.

 Chuck Close apologized in 2017 when several women accused him of making inappropriate comments when they came to his studio to pose, but initially denied any wrongdoing.
 Following his death in 2021, it was revealed that Close suffered from a form of dementia, which could account for his behavior.

-Family members, wives and life partners
+Family members, spouses and life partners

-Through history, artists use family members as models, both nude and otherwise, in creating their works.
+Through history, artists have used family members as models, both nude and otherwise, in creating their works.
 The Dutch Golden Age painter Jan de Bray specialized in the portrait historié, "portraits" of historical figures using contemporary figures as models, including himself and his family, as in two versions of The Banquet of Cleopatra (1652 and 1669).
 Rose Beuret was the subject of several portrait sculptures by Auguste Rodin and his companion for 53 years, but his wife only in the final year of her life.
 Camille Doncieux, first wife of Claude Monet also posed for paintings by Pierre-Auguste Renoir and Édouard Manet.
 Hortense Fiquet, companion and later wife of Cézanne is rarely mentioned in art history.
 Lucian Freud painted many of his 14 children, sometimes nude; the most controversial being his daughter Annie Freud in 1963 when she was 14.
 However, she now looks back upon posing for her father as a positive experience.